1. 9th inning, Jeter can’t find socks

 The “Snitch Without a Stitch” Badge:

 Awarded to the stealthiest tattletale Scout.
-Requirements include ratting on fellow Scouts, but never letting them find out who the rat is.
+Requirements include ratting on fellow Scouts, but somehow always getting away with it.

 The “Shut Up or I'll Tell My Dad” Badge:

 Bestowed upon the Scout whose father is the short-shorts-wearing Scoutmaster.
-Criteria include being an entitled little shit and getting away with everything.
+Criteria include being an entitled little shit and a giant wuss.

 The “Our Little Secret” Badge:

-Granted to the Scout who has been selected to work the tool that jeopardizes the Scoutmaster’s integrity, career and marriage.
+Granted to the Scout who has been selected to work the tool that could jeopardize the Scoutmaster’s integrity, career and marriage.